 I experienced this same problem when I had vacuum after vacuum die on me just after owning it for six months.
-That’s when I decided to stop buying crap vacuums and hunt for the best vacuum cleaners online and in particular canister models.
+That’s when I decided to stop buying cheap and poorly made vacuums and look for the best ones at a good price online.

-I spent months compiling information from hundreds of different vacuum cleaners online from product descriptions, reviews, and personal experience.
+I spent a whole month compiling information from several different brands online from product descriptions, reviews, and personal experience.
 I put in all this work, because when I was searching online for my new vacuum cleaner, there wasn’t a resource like this and I decided I was going to make the ultimate guide to helping people find the perfect vacuum cleaners for them.

 You may already know the benefits of using a canister model vs the other alternatives, but my goal here is to share advice and buying tips to help you decide (and find) the best canister vac to purchase for your home and family.

 Most people just buy their vacuum based on price and looks and then be done with it.
 Little do they know, just a few months later, their new vacuum is broken plastic junk.